pklauke/mlopt/README.md

-# Ensemble
+# mlopt

-Python class for optimizing the weights in model ensemble blending.
+Python library including algorithms for optimization problems like weighted blending, hyperparameter tuning and more.

 Example: